bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/Python-Custom-Container/index.md

 ## **Introduction**

-In this tutorial example, we will walk you through building your own docker container and running the container on the bacalhau network.
+In this tutorial example, we will walk you through building your own Python container and running the container on Bacalhau.

-## TD;LR
-Running a Python container on Bacalhau

 ## Prerequisites

-To get started, you need to install the Bacalhau client, see more information [here](https://docs.bacalhau.org/getting-started/installation)
+To get started, you need to install the Bacalhau client, see more information [here](../../../getting-started/installation.md)

-## Sample Recommendation Dataset
+## 1. Sample Recommendation Dataset

-We will be using a simple recommendation script that when given a movie ID will recommend other movies based on user ratings.
-Assuming you want if recommendations for the movie Toy Story (1995) it will recommend movies from similar categories:
+We will be using a simple recommendation script that, when given a movie ID, recommends other movies based on user ratings.
+Assuming you want recommendations for the movie 'Toy Story' (1995), it will suggest movies from similar categories:

 ```
 Recommendations for Toy Story (1995):